zw1tt3r1on/zw1tt3r1on.github.io/_posts/2024-09-17-rootcon18-ctf-prequals.markdown

 ---

 I am not exactly sure if this is intended or on how exactly this challenge should have been solved, but my teammate just reset the game multiple times to get a favorable starting position and just played the game normally.
-After your player reaching the flag, it showed the flag.
+After your player reaches the flag, the flag was also then shown.

 ![alt text](/assets/uploads/rootcon18-ctf-prequals/image-10.png)